AdobeDocs/workfront.en/help/manage-work/tasks/task-information/planned-duration-vs-duration-for-tasks.md

 # Difference between Planned Duration and Duration for tasks

 Duration is the amount of time between the Planned Start and Planned Completion Date of a work item.
-Tasks have a Duration and a Planned Duration in `Adobe Workfront`, depending on the Duration Type of the task.
+Tasks have a Duration and a Planned Duration in Adobe Workfront, depending on the Duration Type of the task.

 Issues and projects cannot be associated with a Duration Type and they have only a Duration.